mbabynames search ✿

 Philomena Kate

-Philomena means "noble and strong".
+Philomena means "lover of strength".
 Kate means "pure".
-The pairing gives the name a layered quality: noble and strong on one side, pure on the other.
+The pairing gives the name a layered quality: lover of strength on one side, pure on the other.
 At 4 syllables, Philomena needs a shorter middle to stay balanced.
 Kate does that.

 Philomena Brielle

-Put "noble and strong" next to "God is my strength" and you get a name that feels considered.
+Put "lover of strength" next to "God is my strength" and you get a name that feels considered.
 Philomena Brielle works on paper and out loud.
 Brielle (1 syllable) provides a firm close after the longer Philomena.

 Flowing and rhythmic